iuliadmtru/Argus.jl/README.md

 Currently the package is able to define rules, define rule groups, store rules in groups and run rules against some source code/file.
-The rules can contain metavariables, but the implementation is still in the very early stages.
+The rules can contain metavariables which bind to expressions in the source code if the pattern matches.

 ```julia
 julia> using Argus